Effective as of 24 June 2019

 3.4 Your DC ISA or JISA Account Application will cover the current tax year and each subsequent tax year until we receive no subscription for a full tax year.
 You shall inform us immediately if you cease to be a UK resident for tax purposes, or if being a non-resident, you cease to either perform duties which, by virtue of Section 28 of Income Tax (Earnings & Pensions) Act 2003 (Crown employees serving overseas), are treated as being performed in the UK, or be married to, or in civil partnership with, a person who performs such duties.
 In the case of an ISA or JISA transfer, we will commence management of your Account

 upon receipt by us of the proceeds from your previous ISA Manager.

 Subscriptions may be made at any time to your Account subject to the maximum annual subscription permitted by the ISA Regulations.

 3.6 If you do not make a subscription to your Account within 3 months of registering, we reserve the right to close the Account without notice.

-4.1 You authorise JIM to recover from HMRC such tax credits on dividends that are reclaimable for the credit of the Account.
+4.1 You authorise GPP to recover from HMRC such tax credits on dividends that are reclaimable for the credit of the Account.

-4.2 Dividends, tax reclaimed and other income that JIM collect for you will be credited to your Account as soon as is practicable.
-We and JIM will not be responsible for any loss of interest due to any delay outside of our control in crediting income received to your Account.
+4.2 Dividends, tax reclaimed and other income that GPP collect for you will be credited to your Account as soon as is practicable.
+We and GPP will not be responsible for any loss of interest due to any delay outside of our control in crediting income received to your Account.